bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-1-1-Raze-the-Old-to-Raise-the-New.md

 It's about me coming out of the woodwork to funnel my thoughts, opinions, solutions, and general musings of all things programming into a steady stream of posts.

-It's about me collecting my past soceries and putting them on display in a portfolio.
+It's about me collecting my past sorceries and putting them on display in a portfolio.
 It's about publishing conversations I am having with myself.. right now.
 Because..
 I'm essentially talking to myself right now.
 Interesting.
 But, surely you must be reading this.

 Let the introspection begin!